 WVU Medicine Imaging Services provides routine abdominal, brain, chest, neck, skeletal, and spine imaging and a variety of specialty imaging exams, including:

-- CT angiography (imaging of arteries that supply blood to the heart)
+- CT angiography (imaging of arteries of the head, heart, neck, chest, abdomen, and extremities)

 - CT-guided biopsies